microsoft/aitour-get-started-with-fabric/lab/tutorial-3-transform-kql-database.md

     }
     ```

-4. Run the command to create the function.
+4. Remove the extra curly brack '}' and run the command to create the function.
     You should now see the function **TransformedRawData** under the **Functions** node in the object tree.

 ## Apply update policy